“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 COVID made it all 10 times more difficult with visiting times to hospitals limited and the family having to make the unbearable decisions of who was going to see him.
 Fortunately, the situation was better when he was home, with the family able to come and go.
 Even though, at the end, when he had lost almost half his body weight, he was still walking around, and had even attempted to climb a ladder and get up in the roof with our son – to get some fishing gear down – the day he died.
 Within an hour of this escapade he became very short of breath and went to lay down on the day bed outside.
 I then noticed that his lips were turning blue and went to call an ambulance – mysteriously, my phone suddenly was not working properly – no one I called could hear me?
 Michael’s last words to me were “I don’t need an ambulance _- I just need some Vicks rubbed on my chest” – he died ten minutes later, with me holding his hand before the ambulance got here.

 For me, all of these experiences now run on a continuous loop in my head, especially him dying in front of me, like a horror movie – and I think our three children, and the eight grandchildren, were all suffering from some kind of post traumatic shock from what we had all experienced.
-Now, six months later, this bad movie is still there just behind my eyes, but it is not so constant.
+Now, one year later, this bad movie is still there just behind my eyes, but it is not so constant.

 This experience of grief really has been a total surprise to me because I really thought that I was quite informed and widely read around the subject – starting many years ago with Elizabeth Kubler Ross’s books and then a broad range of philosophical and spiritual works along the way.
 I have done the Byron Hospice ‘Last Aid’ course and steer the committee that worked towards a Natural Burial Ground for Byron Shire.
 I also used to work in medical research and hospitals in the UK and Australia.
 None of this has prepared me for the grief.
 It prepared me for death, but not for grief.